uholeschak/ediabaslib/docs/LogfileConverter_parameters.md

 * `-c or --cformat`: Output in C style format (0x prefix), not recommended.
 * `-e or --errors`: Ignore CRC errors in input files, not recommended.
 * `-r or --response`: Output in CarSimulator response format, recommended.
 * `-s or --sort`: Sort response file.
-Only useful with response output format, recommended.
+Only useful with response output format and for BMW-FAST or DS2 files, recommended if possible.
 * `--sformat`: Simulation file format.
 Possible values are: `bmw_fast`, `ds2`, `edic`).
 If ommited the format is auto detected (recommended).

 Example convert trace files to CarSimulator response file and merge old files: